ukhsa-collaboration/MOST/README.md

 #README
 ======
-Metric-Oriented Sequence Typer (MOST) software is a modified version of SRST (version 1) script.
+Metric-Oriented Sequence Typer (MOST) software is a modified version of SRST (version 1) script by Dr Kat Holt and colleagues (http://sourceforge.net/projects/srst/files/).
 The purpose of this script is to assign MLST profiles and infer Salmonella serotyping to bacterial genomic sequence data.